 Acer Aspire E 15 E5-576G-5762

-The Acer Aspire E 15 E5-576G-5762 is an affordable option if you’re looking for a budget laptop to run InDesign and other software from the Adobe CC.
-That’s because it features an entry-level dedicated Nvidia GeForce MX150 graphics card.
+The Acer Aspire E 15 E5-576G-5762 is an affordable option if you’re looking for a budget laptop to run InDesign and other software from the Adobe suite.
 The Aspire E15 is equipped with an 8th generation I5 processor, 8 GB of RAM and a 256 GB SSD.
+It also features a dedicated Nvidia MX150 graphics card, which comes in handy if you’re doing any work taht might require a GPU.

 The Aspire E 15 offers a consistent performance and stays very responsive thanks to the included SSD and the fast RAM.
 In case you need more power, the RAM is expandable up to 32GB.
 You can add a second hard drive, too.